kimpettersen/angular-node-cv/README.md

 This is very helpful, but it took me a lot of time.
 A lot of configuration and a lot of silly small problems.
 This is one of the most time consumign parts of my project.

-Testacular is still a young project, and it is definitely on its way to something good, but I feel that it is a bit more difficult than it needs to be.
+Testacular is still a young project, and it is definitely on its way to something good, but I feel that it is a bit more time consuming than it needs to be.